Discovering gravitationally lensed gravitational waves: predicted rates, candidate selection, and localization with the Vera Rubin Observatory: Rates and properties of gravitationally lensed gravitational waves

 \subsection{Distance and magnification distributions}

 Gravitationally lensed BH-BH and NS-NS mergers are detected as being louder and closer to Earth than they really are, as a consequence of the lens magnification (Equation~\ref{eqn:mubias}).
-We predict that the centre of the true mass-distance ($m$-$D$) distribution of both lensed BH-BH and lensed NS-NS mergers is located at $D\simeq15\,\rm Gpc$ for all five of LIGO's runs considered in this article (dashed contours in Figure~\ref{fig:contours}).
-As LIGO becomes more sensitive from one run to the next, the distance out to which it is possible to detect gravitationally magnified GWs increases, as seen in the rightward shift of the solid contours between left and right panels in Figure~\ref{fig:contours}.
-This signifies the gradual reduction in the lens magnification required to bring faint distant sources within the LIGO horizon as its sensitivity improves.
-This is summarised in Figure~\ref{fig:mudist}, where we see that the typical lens magnification relevant to BH-BH mergers reduces from $\mu\simeq50$ in their first run to $\mu\simeq2$ in their fifth run, and relevant to NS-NS mergers from $\mu\simeq2000$ in their first run to $\mu\simeq100$ in their fifth run.
-This reduction in the predicted lens magnification is mirrored by the increasing rates of detectable lensed events in Table~\ref{tab:absolute}, and can be understood in terms of the strong dependence of lensing probability on magnification (Equation~\ref{eqn:taumus}).
+We predict that the centre of the true mass-distance ($m$-$D$) distribution of both lensed BH-BH and lensed NS-NS mergers is located at $D\simeq15\,\rm Gpc$ for all five GW runs considered in this article (dashed contours in Figure~\ref{fig:contours}).
+As the GW detectors become more sensitive from one run to the next, the distance out to which it is possible to detect gravitationally magnified GWs increases, as seen in the rightward shift of the solid contours between left and central panels in Figure~\ref{fig:contours}.
+This signifies the gradual reduction in the lens magnification required to bring faint distant sources within the LIGO horizon.
+This is summarised in Figure~\ref{fig:mudist}, where we see that the typical lens magnification relevant to BH-BH mergers reduces from $\mu\simeq50$ in the first run to $\mu\simeq2$ in the fifth run, and relevant to NS-NS mergers from $\mu\simeq2000$ in the first run to $\mu\simeq100$ in the fifth run. {Therefore in the fifth run, the lens population responsible for detectable multiply-imaged BH-BH mergers will be dominated by galaxy-scale lenses, with cluster-scale lenses also contributing detectable singly-imaged magnified BH-BH mergers.
+In contrast, lenses of all mass scales will contribute to the detectable multiply-imaged NS-NS population in the fifth run, with a negligible fraction of detectable singly-imaged NS-NS mergers located behind cluster-scale lenses.}